aimeos/aimeos-docs/src/typo3/customize.md

     plugin.tx_aimeos.settings.typo3.param.name.site = C
     ```

+7. **Deactive or delete a site**

+    If you want to deactivate or delete a site/shop go to the Aimeos administation interface in the TYPO3 backend.
+Go to the "Locales" menu and click on its submenu "Sites".

+    If you want to *disable* a shop/site, click on any of the available fields (status, code, name, ...) of the shop you would like to deactivate.
+In the next step, set "Status" to "disabled".

+    If you want to *delete* a shop/site, click on the `x` on the very right ('Delete this entry') and you are done.

+    In both case clear all TYPO3 caches and reload.
+Also, don't forget to deactivate the respective TYPO3 page of the shop in question in order to prevent erroneous page renderings in the front end.

 # Basket in navigation

 Most e-commerce sites show a small basket at the top right corner of each page.
 The Aimeos TYPO3 extension provides a plug-in for a small basket, too, containing only the number of products and the total value.
 You can either add this basket plug-in by